 All full-time SF employees shall be entitled to (fringe) benefits: sick leave, retirement, fee waivers, employee assistance program, life insurance, and health care insurance.
 Benefits for 12-month employees also include vacation leave.
 The District Board may approve additional entitled benefits upon recommendation by the President.

-The College also makes available a number of elective benefits in which employees may participate at their cost, including dental, vision, disability, additional life insurance, flexible spending accounts, and tax sheltered annuity options.
+The College also makes available a number of elective benefits in which employees may participate at their cost, including but not limited to dental, vision, disability, additional life insurance, flexible spending accounts, and tax sheltered annuity options.
 These may be offered upon approval by the President, who may delegate signature authority to the Director of Human Resources for implementation.

 Salary Adjustments